apideck-libraries/portman/examples/testsuite-fuzzing-tests/readme.md

 In our example, Portman will add for each variation:  a status code check, a content-type check, a response JSON body check, a header check, and a JSON schema validation; all based on the expected OpenAPI 422 response.

-Any of the available ["contract test" options](https://github.com/apideck-libraries/portman/tree/main#portman---contracttests-options), ["content test" options](https://github.com/apideck-libraries/portman#portman---contenttests-properties) and ["extended test" options](https://github.com/apideck-libraries/portman#portman---extendtests-properties) can be used for the generated variances.
+Any of the available ["contract test"](https://github.com/apideck-libraries/portman/tree/main#portman---contracttests-options), ["content test"](https://github.com/apideck-libraries/portman#portman---contenttests-properties) and ["extended test"](https://github.com/apideck-libraries/portman#portman---extendtests-properties) options can be used for the generated variances.

 ## Conclusion